-However, terminal stations become very inefficient once traffic increases, because all trains have to pass the junction in front of the station twice, when entering the station and again when leaving.
+Terminal stations become very inefficient once traffic increases, because all trains have to pass the junction in front of the station twice, when entering the station and again when leaving.
 It is therefore necessary to make this junction as efficient as possible.
+That is also the reason why many such stations have been abandoned (e.g. in Hamburg), have been rebuilt into through stations (e.g. in Berlin) or were later extended and are now combined terminal and through stations (such as Zürich HB).
+The inefficiency also comes into play in the game once the number of trains becomes large enough.

 Terminal station